filmhubhq/filmhubhq.github.io/jobs/_posts/2019-05-10-video-and-support-tech.md

 ### Required skills

-- 1+ year experience in film industry postproduction
+- 1+ year experience in film industry post production, video quality control, and/or content operations
 - Extremely organized and detail-oriented, strong ability to investigate and troubleshoot
 - Tech wizard with knowledge of
   - Video streaming and content delivery